 Railway standards were taken into account while creating the loads.
 According to the standards, the maximum axle load of the rail vehicles used in the railways in our country is 22.5 tons [20].
 Accordingly, since an axle is connected to two wheels, the maximum force acting on the sleepers from a railway wheel is divided by half of the axle load and can be accepted as 110,258 kN.
 It is also known that there is an angle of 1:40 between the contact surface of the rail and the sleepers [21].
 This angle causes a shear force in the tavern.
-The forces acting on the sleepers is schematically expressed in Figure 1.
+The forces acting on the sleepers is shown in Table I. In addition, the forces acting on the sleepers is schematically expressed in Figure 1.